List of constituencies enfranchised and disfranchised by the Reform Act 1832: Other changes to English counties

 The Isle of Wight, having had two of its three small boroughs disenfranchised, was given its first single MP for the whole area.
 It had formed part of Hampshire.

 Yorkshire, which had four MPs, was given two MPs for each of the three ridings, East Riding of Yorkshire, North Riding of Yorkshire and West Riding of Yorkshire.

 Berkshire, Buckinghamshire, Cambridgeshire, Dorset, Herefordshire, Hertfordshire and Oxfordshire were now to have three MPs instead of two.

 Wales

-Carmarthenshire, Glamorganshire and Denbighshire increased from 1 seat each to 2.
+Carmarthenshire, Glamorganshire, Monmouthshire, and Denbighshire increased from 1 seat each to 2.

 Swansea and Merthyr Tydfil became new (one-member) Boroughs.